pangeo-data/pangeo.io/src/events/agu-2024/index.md

 #### Pre-requisites

 We'll be working with GPU libraries, so it might be helpful if you have access to a GPU (on your laptop or a cloud/HPC server) to run things.
+If not, feel free to join still and we can work out something together (e.g. pair programming) as a group.

 ## Accessibility